Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/deployment/_index.md

 ![Screenshot of the Addons option in the app](addon_upload_3.jpg "App Addon Upload step 3: Open Addons")
 ![Screenshot of the addon upload in the app](addon_upload_4.jpg "App Addons Upload step 4: Upload")

-When using a web browser, open the SysAP in the browser and navigate to the corresponding page.
+When using a web browser, open the System Access Point in the browser and navigate to the corresponding page.